miso-lims/miso-lims/docs/_posts/2017-12-07-admin-guide.md

 ## Targeted Sequencing

 A Targeted Sequencing panel has a name, description, and name of the library kit with which it is to be used.
-Targeted Sequencing values can be added to Library Dilutions to assist with analysis.
+Targeted Sequencing values can be added to library aliquots to assist with analysis.

 ```
 addTargetedSequencing(alias, description, kitName, archived);